 Existing regional detention ponds that have been accounted for in the DFHAD hydrology must be clearly identified.
-Label the 100-yr WSEL (and possibly 100-yr volume) on the topographic work maps.
+Include the 100-yr WSEL, 100-yr volume, and peak 100-yr discharges (inflow and outflow) on the topographic work maps.
 Ensure that the topographic work map delineation of the flood pool for existing detention facilities coincides with the SWMM hydrology model results (i.e., ponding depth, surface area and/or volume, etc).
-Documentation for all existing regional detention facilities incorporated into the DFHAD hydrology needs to include a sketch/drawing/picture of the outlet structure for the existing facility, and a corresponding rating curve for that outlet structure (that is not exceeded in the SWMM model).
+Documentation for all existing regional detention facilities incorporated into the DFHAD hydrology needs to include a sketch/drawing/description of the outlet structure for the existing facility, a corresponding stage versus discharge rating curve for that outlet structure (that is not exceeded in the SWMM model), and a stage versus volume rating curve for the pond (preferably with a grading plan).
 This information may be included in Appendix B (Hydrologic Analysis Support Documents).